Part of a series on History Fandom. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Twitter Re-eneactment is a text-based simulation of a factual event or a fictional story on the microblogging platform Twitter.
-Each project typically involves employing one or more novelty Twitter accounts to publish a series of “real-time” status updates that correspond to the chronological timeline of the original event.
+Twitter Reeneactments are text-based simulations of a factual event or a fictional story on the microblogging platform.
+Each project typically involves employing one or more novelty Twitter accounts to publish a series of "real-time" status updates that correspond to the chronological timeline of the original event.

 I'm announcing to the country that news from Army of the Potomac is such as to cover that army with the highest honor.— Abraham Lincoln (@Pres_Lincoln) July 4, 2009